About This Chapter

 21. What is Motion? - Definition & Laws

 Motion is the act of moving and plays a huge role in the study of physics.
-This lesson walks through important terms that go with motion and the laws of motion that guide the study of motion.
+This lesson walks through important terms and the laws of motion that guide the study of motion.

 Earning College Credit